 If you have kids that are a fan of the Finding Nemo movie chances are pretty good you will find yourself waiting in line for this show.
 It is the exact same as the movie, but with puppets and set to music.

 This musical is not for everyone.
-Personally, I can see past the people holding the puppets and I love the music.
+Personally, I can see past the people holding the puppets, and I love the music.
 My brother, well, he hates it.
 The show gets dark and, much like the movies, has some scary bits.
 That being said it might not be a favorite with younger children that are frightened by loud noises or dark places.
 But, I think that this show is amazing.
 The wait times can be really long since they only do four or five showings a day.
 The big downside of waiting is there is very little shade and in the summer sun, it's not a whole lot of fun.
 While I do enjoy this show I would not stand in line for an hour for it, especially not in direct sunlight.
 However, If I'm coming by and they are actively seating, I'd chance getting in line to catch the show.

 This is one of the most intense rides Disney has produced.
 Ever.
 The theme is that you are visiting a research facility that does tours back in the time of the dinosaurs.
 As you are getting ready to board your vehicle one of the scientists informs you that he has reprogramed car rover's settings to go back to the time right before the meteorite hits.
 His goal is to bring back a specific dinosaur that he had tagged on an earlier mission.

 The rover takes guests on a rough and surprising road.
 There are sudden turns, lots of bumps, and many unexpected visitors.
-On the journey to find your dino you run across some friendlies, and some not so friendly dinosaurs.
-Of course the ride wouldn't be half as much fun if it didn't go until the very last minute to complete the mission.
+On the journey to find your dino you run across some friendly and some not-so-friendly dinosaurs.
+Of course, the ride wouldn't be half as much fun if it didn't go until the very last minute to complete the mission.

 7. Expedition Everest